vtex-apps/store-drawer/README.md

 #### CSS Namespaces

-Below, we describe the namespaces that are defined in the product-summary.
+Below, we describe the namespaces that are defined in the `store-drawer`.

 | Token name           | Description                                                        |
 | -------------------- | ------------------------------------------------------------------ |